EndangeredNayla/Toontown-Version-Checker/README.md

 Toontown Version Checker is a simple way to check your Toontown

 # 🔌 Supports
-- Toontown Online Configrc.exes
+- Toontown Online Configrc.exe's
-- Toontown Online Configrc.prcs
+- Toontown Online Configrc.prc's
-- Toontown Online Configrc.pres
+- Toontown Online Configrc.pre's
-- Toontown Rewritten TTRGame.vlt
+- Toontown Rewritten TTRGame.vlt's

 # 🖍 Usage
 Drag your file of choice into the directory of Toontown Version Checker.
 Then run the python script according to your filetype.

+# 📝 Dependencies

-For Configrc.exe's you additionally need the MSVCP.dll's and the libdtool.dll
+- Configrc.exe's: Configrc.exe's do not need any additional dependencies but do require the MSVCP.dll's and the libdtool.dll.
+- Configrc.pre's: Configrc.pre's require an installed copy of Panda3D.
+Any version will do.
+- Configrc.prc's: Configrc.prc's do not require any additional dependencies.
+- TTRGame.vlt's: TTRGame.vlt's do not require any additional dependencies.

 [discordImg]: https://img.shields.io/discord/671902942466408478.svg?logo=discord&logoWidth=18&colorB=7289DA&style=for-the-badge
 [discordLink]: https://discord.gg/F55qYKm